There are a lot of big shakeups coming to the retail pharmacy business.

 According to a recent press release, the two companies are testing out a new format “that combines Kroger’s role as America’s grocer and food authority with Walgreens global expertise in pharmacy, health and beauty.”

-Others speculate this may just be a precursor to Kroger selling off its pharmacy business to Walgreens.
+Meanwhile, some are speculating this may just be a precursor to Kroger selling off its pharmacy business to Walgreens.